-Identical to 2007, we will partially spawn a maximum of 100 females (compared to the 50 fully spawned females referenced above).
-Each of the females will be tagged and then released back into Cottonwood Creek above the trap.
-Evaluation staff and hatchery staff will then periodically survey the stream to 1) identify and mark specific redds made by partially spawned females and 2) to recover any tagged females and assess the degree to which they were able to completely spawn in the creek.
-Marked redds will be sampled later to determine viability of eggs.
 With this spawning strategy we will increase and maintain a healthy effective population size for the Wallowa stock program, and gain some valuable insights into the spawning success of females after being partially stripped of their eggs.
 If documented as successful, this could become a valuable tool for the endemic programs in the Tucannon and Touchet Rivers where founding population size for each of these programs is low, and could be increased to more desirable levels.
+This spawning study will conclude in 2009.
+A proposal to kill all marked, unspawned surplus fish for BY09 may be implemented by AOP committee following release of this report.
+Any unmarked fish will continue to be passed upstream.